Wiolarz/Polyspear/Documentation/code_structure.md

 Battle has 2 phases:

-1. Unit placement / summonning
+1. Unit placement / summoning
 2. Combat

 During Unit placement players deploy units one by one.
 Units can only be deployed on "starting tiles" specific for the given player.
-Once unit is placed it can't be relocated until combat starts.
+Once a unit is placed it can't be relocated until combat starts.

-After all units are placed Battle proceeds into Combat phase.
+After all units are placed, Battle proceeds into the Combat phase.

-In combat, payers take turns givin an order to one opf the units.
+In combat, players take turns giving an order to one of the units.
 Unit moves and attacks enemies.

 Battle ends when all enemies are eliminated.

 [More battle info](../Documentation/Battle%20System/Battle_Description.md)

-# Ideas for drawing the map:

-class Map_Draw
-would be responisble for drawing specific map (visually) while gameplay classes like Battle_Grid and World_Grid would care about gameplay only and simply use Map_Draw

 # World Manager